AndyDebrah/TaskManagement/README.md

 - Replace fixed-size arrays with `List<>`/Collections for scalability.
 - Add persistent storage (file-based or DB) for real-data scenarios.
 - Produce an image of the UML class diagram in `docs/` for repo display.

-## License

-Choose and add an appropriate open-source license if you plan to publish the code.